nicholasvarela/tempo./README.md

 9/1/2020   Added notification for unsuccessful search

 ## Attributions
-I am extremely greatful to these guides and tutorials.
+I am extremely grateful to these guides and tutorials.

 Code Explained on Youtube